zekash-dev/ti-sa-combat-calc/README.md

 ### 1. Feature requests and improvements

-Community feature requests.
+Community feature requests and usability improvements.

-1. Hit assignment protocols (for example designating a specific unit to save until last)
-2. Casualty result view (probability of X number of units surviving)
+1. Casualty result view (probability of X number of units surviving)
-3. Swap attacker and defender
-4. Pick any faction upgrade as Virus
+2. Pick any faction upgrade as Virus
+3. More hit assignment protocols?
-5. _&lt;other improvements depending on feedback&gt;_
+4. _&lt;other improvements depending on feedback&gt;_

 ### 2. Rare and complicated effects